Creo Level 1: Comprehensive Workshop

-Creo Training – Design using Creo This training course is an introduction to constraint based modeling, assembly, and detailing utilizing the latest release of Creo engineering design software.
+Overview: Design using Creo.
+This course is an introduction to constraint based modeling, assembly, and detailing utilizing the latest release of Creo engineering design software.
 This Creo training course was developed for new users who want to become proficient and learn Creo all in one week.

 This course focus is on core-modeling skills in a comprehensive manner which includes topics such as sketching, part modeling, assemblies, drawings, and basic model management techniques.
 We also cover alternate workflow ideals that set users up for other modules.
-The basic Creo Modeling techniques taught in our Level One class are often not utilized by even the more seasoned & advanced users in your office, especially if they have not previously participated in a Design Engine class in the past.
-This course includes over fifty comprehensive design tutorials or small projects that enable one to practice these new design workflow & skills by creating parts, assemblies, and drawings and making many changes.
-The exercises in this Creo course are designed to give users the utmost confidence and experience all within one week.
+The basic Creo Modeling techniques taught in our Level One class are often new to even the most seasoned and advanced users in your office, unless they have participated in a Design Engine class in the past.
+This course includes over 50 comprehensive design tutorials or small projects that enable one to practice these new design workflow & skills by creating parts, assemblies and drawings then making many changes.
+The exercises in this Creo course are designed to give users the utmost confidence and experience in just week.

-Onsite Training: This and all Design-engine courses are offered onsite at your facility also.
-Call to speak to an account manager to arrange a class 312.226.8339 today.
+Onsite Training: All Design Engine courses can be offered onsite at your facility.
+Call 312.226.8339 to speak to an account manager to arrange a class today.

 Prerequisite: None!
 A mechanical aptitude is helpful.

-- Creating features: Extrudes, Sweeps, Patterns, Shell, Draft, Rounds, and Solid geometry using curves and surfaces
+- Create features: Extrudes, Sweeps, Patterns, Shell, Draft, Rounds, and Solid geometry using curves and surfaces.

-- Use Modify, Edit Definition, and Relations to manage features & to maintain a more precise control over geometry
+- Use Modify, Edit Definition, and Relations to manage features and to maintain a more precise control over geometry.

 - Instructor lead training helps participants gain specific workflow for making changes to models quickly and effectively.